 Here’s a strange one – a new company by the name of Loftium is offering down payment money and “monthly mortgage assistance” if you agree to Airbnb one your new home’s extra bedrooms.

-The details are pretty scant, and hat tip Rob Chrisman for sharing this tidbit, but it appears Loftium is looking for more short-term inventory to rent out via Airbnb in exchange for some upfront mortgage help.
+The details are pretty scant, but it appears Loftium is looking for more short-term inventory to rent out via Airbnb in exchange for some upfront mortgage help.

 Up to $20k Toward Your Mortgage Down Payment